itzteddylicious/cBay/README.md

 #### Video Demo: <https://youtu.be/C6JghraDols>

 ## __Definition__
-This is Wiki.
+This is cBay.
 A Ebay clone created for CS50W project 2.

 Features:
 - This project has active listings to show all the available products on auction.